JoostImpink/regulation-induced-disclosures/README.md

 - A nodejs script that scans the 10-K filings for keywords using regular expressions
 - SAS code that creates input datasets for perl and nodejs, imports nodejs outsput and creates the index

+The files in the repository can be [downloaded as a zipfile](https://github.com/JoostImpink/regulation-induced-disclosures/archive/master.zip).

 ### Requirements

 It is assumed you have a local copy of Compustat Fundamental Annual available in SAS as `comp.funda` (otherwise, wrap the relevant code in an `rsubmit` block).